hackclub/hcb-ops-plugin/README.md

    `git clone https://github.com/hackclub/hcb-ops-plugin`
 2. `cd hcb-ops-plugin`
 3. `npm install`
+4. `export NODE_OPTIONS=--openssl-legacy-provider`
-4. `npx webpack -w`
+5. `npx webpack -w`
-5. The unpacked Chrome extension will be compiled into `dist/`.
+6. The unpacked Chrome extension will be compiled into `dist/`.
 You can load it into Chrome by enabling developer mode on the "Extensions" page, hitting "Load unpacked", and selecting the `dist/` folder.
 After an edit, you will need to reload the chrome extension by clicking the icon next to the extension's on/off switch.

 ---